CITES Trade Database

 Around 23 million records of trade in wildlife since 1975.

-The tool hosts around of wild fauna and flora trade records.
+The tool hosts around 23 million records of wild fauna and flora trade records.
 You can look by year ranges, exporting and importing countries, source, purpose, trade terms (live individuals, skins, etc.) and taxon (genus, species, etc).

 You can configurate the kind of results you will get.
 You can get a csv report with customized configurations or a web version.